 What Your Competitor’s Data Can Tell You

 Comparing your data to that of your competitors allows you to see where you stand in the competitive landscape.
 Are you charging much less than your competitors for a comparable product?
 If you are, you’re losing money.
 Are you charging much more?
 In that case, you’re probably losing sales, which means that you are, again, losing money.

 Moving your prices relative to those of your competitors can shift your position in the market, but you always have to be aware of internal data that influence your costs.

 E-commerce price optimization tools are designed to make the entire process as easy as possible.
 The tools aggregate and analyze cost and pricing data, both from your internal sources and from your competitors, bringing the price optimization process into focus and keeping your goals in sight.

 Staying Flexible with Your Pricing Strategy

 No matter what market you do business in, that market is always in flux.
-Customers’ needs change, and the value they derive from your products change along with their needs.
+Customers’ needs change, and the value they derive from your products changes along with their needs.
 Your internal conditions change, and your competitors evolve.

 Thus, price optimization is not something you do once.
-It’s a continuous process, and to do it effectively, you need to leverage all the tools at your disposal in an on-going, organization-wide process.
+It’s a continuous process, and to do it effectively, you need to leverage all the tools at your disposal in an ongoing, organization-wide process.